-By making Snow White, Walt Disney proved himself a business visionary by pivoting his studio from working solely on shorts to producing feature films.
-But it took more than just understanding the advantages of this move, he also had a band of artists who were quite skilful as their many Oscars attest, but that skill lay in clever gags for funny animals, and something quite different was required of them, and here Disney proved no less of a visionary.
+In making Snow White, Walt Disney proved himself a business visionary by pivoting his studio from working solely on shorts to producing feature films.
+But it took more than just understanding the advantages of this move and seizing the opportunity.
+He had a band of artists who were quite skillful, as the Oscars racked up by the studio attest, but that skill lay in clever gags for funny animals, and now something quite different was required of them, and here Disney proved no less of a visionary.

-He sprang into action to create a wide-ranging program of art education; inviting writers, painters and sculptors, as well as animators, to either work or teach at the studio.
-The Chouinard Art Institute in particular provided instruction in a variety of areas including drawing, action analysis, and color theory.
-This was the school that Walt and Roy Disney were to guide into a merger with the Los Angeles Conservatory of Music to establish the California Institute of the Arts in 1961.
+He sprang into action to create a wide-ranging program of art education, inviting writers, painters and sculptors, as well as animators, to either work or teach at the studio.
+The Chouinard Art Institute in particular provided instruction in a variety of areas, including drawing, action analysis, and color theory.
+This was the school that Walt and Roy Disney were to guide into a merger with the Los Angeles Conservatory of Music to establish the California Institute of the Arts in 1961, a school I nearly attended.
 Walt also showed countless films in the studio to develop a deeper knowledge of the medium, a shared understanding of the techniques and tropes employed in it, and to inspire his artists with its great works.

-Loyal readers might think I’ve been hitting the Disney Kool-Aid at this point, but I do actually have nearly unmixed admiration for not only the commitment to the huge effort that this move required but also for the fact that Walt sought out not just the best fine art sources to inspire the studio’s artists, but in particular embraced the avant-garde.
-This again had its foundation in the business concept that the studio’s work be defensible, in the sense that someone else couldn’t easily accomplish what they had: they perceived that it was in their interest to get to, and remain on the bleeding edge.
+Loyal readers might think I’ve been hitting the Disney Kool-Aid but I do actually have nearly unmixed admiration for not only the commitment to the huge effort that this move required but also because Walt sought out not just the best fine art sources to inspire the studio’s artists, but in particular embraced the avant-garde.
+This again had its foundation in the business concept that the studio’s work be defensible, in the sense that someone else couldn’t easily accomplish what they had: they perceived it was in their interest to get to, and remain on the bleeding edge.

 The studio carefully studied the works of illustrators like Arthur Rackham and Kay Nielsen, who were of particular interest because of their work with fairy tales, and so aligned with the direction Walt was pushing, and eventually the latter artist would come to work for Disney.
 Later for Bambi, they’d look at Beatrix Potter’s Benjamin Bunny drawings and Sir Edwin Lanseer’s paintings of deer, and then on The Lady and the Tramp, they’d also study Lanseer’s dog images.